 I also love Kima.
 This is a bitch who’s in control of the situation.
 This is a bitch who’s so over her coworkers’ shit.
 She’s gonna get those motherfuckers thrown in jail, but she’s also not one for violence or brutality, and even makes a disparaging comment about her peers regarding this: “You rogue motherfuckers kill me.
 Fighting the war on drugs, one brutality case at a time.”

-And here’s the clincher: my two favorite character so far are on opposite sides of the drug war.
-The show’s ability to humanize both sides of the coin seems like its going to be one of its big strengths in coming episodes.
+And here’s the clincher: my two favorite characters so far are on opposite sides of the drug war.
+The show’s ability to humanize both sides of the coin seems like it’s going to be one of its big strengths in coming episodes.

 What I didn’t like: While I appreciate that this pilot was character driven, in a lot of ways there were too many characters.
 Ensemble shows are great, but you can only throw so many brand new characters at your audience before everything just gets kind of jumbled.

 Orange is the New Black is an ensemble show, but the pilot is primarily about Piper.

 Game of Thrones is an ensemble show, but the pilot invests a bulk of its screentime in the Starks.

 The Wire pilot has so many characters that it lacks focus.
 The fact that some of those characters seem really cool and interesting doesn’t change this.